BP 19-30

 REVISED: February 11, 2015

-It is the policy of the Board to maintain compliance with the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226, (the “Act”).
-The Act requires that, as a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education (“IHE”), state educational agency (“SEA”), or local educational agency (“LEA”) must certify that it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
+It is the policy of the Board to maintain compliance with the Drug-Free Schools and Communities Amendments Act of 1989, (the “Act”).
+The Act requires that, as a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education must certify that it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 This includes providing an annual notice to all students and employees and a biennial review of college drug and alcohol prevention programs.

-Failure to comply with the law may result in the loss of all federal funds.
+Failure to comply with the Act may result in the loss of all federal funds.

-The System president shall promulgate procedures as necessary to implement this policy.
+The Chancellor shall promulgate such procedures as may be needed to implement this policy.